jdcloudcom/en/documentation/Storage-and-CDN/Object-Storage-Service/SDK-Reference/Java-SDK/Quick-Start-3.md

 ```
 Notification:

-See the naming specification in “Basic Concepts” for that of the Bucket.
+See the naming specification in "Basic Concepts" for that of the Bucket.

-See “Manage Bucket” for more information of creating Bucket.
+See "Manage Bucket" for more information of creating Bucket.

 ## Put Object